Jamie-Clayton/Docs/README.md

 ## Overview

 Notes and instructions to help fast track software development.
-Bringing the concept of daily small improvements to documentation, based on real world problems.
+Bringing the concept of daily small improvements to documentation, based on real-world problems.
 Information to make software engineers valued as pets rather than treated like cattle.

 ## DevOps Topics